 - It is too short to reflect your knowledge of different fields of Management.

-- It does not state adequate reasons for choosing Finance as the field of specialization.
+- It does not state adequate reasons for choosing Finance as the field of specialisation.

 - The focus is money and not career or job satisfaction.